 The healthiest whole grains discussed here are a major source of energy among the different food types we have.
-The hard edible seeds called grains are an important part of a healthy diet and they naturally contain fibres that make you feel full easily.
+The hard edible seeds called grains are an important part of a healthy diet and they naturally contain fibers that make you feel full easily.
 However, it is important to note that all grains are not the same.
 Some have more nutritional benefits than others.
-Grains can be either whole, refined or enriched.
+Grains can be either whole, refined, or enriched.

 Why Your Body Needs the Healthiest Whole Grains

 Whole grains are the richest grain types with all parts of the seed (bran, germ, and endosperm) still intact and they also contain all the necessary nutrients.
 Refined grains, as the name implies have been milled, and have lost their bran and germ, alongside some important nutrients.
-Enriched grains are simply refined grains artificially fortified with the lost nutrients.
+Enriched grains are simply refined grains artificially fortified with lost nutrients.

 Because whole grains are the most nourishing of all grain types, this article will reveal some of the healthiest whole grains that your body needs.

 Healthiest Whole Grains You Should Try

 The nutritional benefits of whole grains cannot be over-emphasized.
 Most of the best whole grains listed below are easy to find and you can eat them at any time of the day either for breakfast lunch or dinner.
 Also, some of them look similar, but they are all unique and different.

 One special feature of oatmeal is that it is easy to include in any breakfast routine and it is very easy to make.
 Due to its high fiber content, it helps regulate blood sugar, hence, a good meal option for people with type 2 diabetes.
 A study carried out by USDA revealed that A1C levels, cholesterol, and fasting glucose levels were greatly reduced in diabetes patients who ate oats.